Trump tears into Kamala Harris at campaign rally, claims she’s ‘further left’ than Bernie Sanders

 “I not only don’t want to defund the police I am the one calling for $300 million more in local policing, community policing,” Biden told a reporter.
 “The only person calling to defund the police is Donald Trump.
 Look at his budget he calls for cutting police funding for state and local help by $400 million.”

-He also took aim at the Democratic ticket over their comments about taking a future coronavirus vaccine after Harris said she wouldn't trust Trump when it comes to a vaccine.
+He also took aim at the Democratic ticket over their comments about a potential future coronavirus vaccine after Harris said she wouldn't trust Trump when it comes to a vaccine.

-Trump said Biden and Harris are "risking countless live with reckless anti vaccine rhetoric... theyre trying to disparage it, theyre trying to make it politics."
+Trump said Biden and Harris are "risking countless live with reckless anti vaccine rhetoric... theyre trying to disparage it, they're trying to make it politics."
 (On Wednesday, Biden and Harris issued a joint statement clarifying their stance, saying, "Its timing, approval, and distribution should be without regard to political calculation.)

 During the North Carolina rally, Trump also sought to lay out his plan for the next four years if elected.
-He promised to end reliance on China and “make America into the Manufacturing Superpower of the World,” to take out terrorists and keep the U.S. out of endless wars, protect Medicare, Social Security and those with pre-existing conditions.
+He promised to end reliance on China and “make America into the manufacturing superpower of the world,” to take out terrorists and keep the U.S. out of endless wars, protect Medicare, Social Security and those with pre-existing conditions.

 He promised to hire more police, increase penalties for assaults on law enforcement, bring more federal prosecutors into high-crime areas and end sanctuary cities.

-“We will restore patriotic education to our schools, and we will teach our children to love our country, honor our history, and always respect our great American Flag,” Trump concluded.
+“We will restore patriotic education to our schools, and we will teach our children to love our country, honor our history, and always respect our great American flag,” Trump concluded.

 "You can vote for a candidate backed by violent left-wing rioters if you have to or vote for a candidate backed by selfless law enforcement heroes," Trump continued.
 A number in the crowd held signs behind the president that read, "This is a peaceful protest."